 Jon grew up in New Zealand, and did his PhD at the University of Otago in sunny Dunedin.
 After graduating he remained in Otago for a short postdoc, before moving to even sunnier Dublin (TCD) as an IRCSET fellow.
-Jon has been at Southampton since 2013.
+Jon took up a lectureship in Chemistry at Southampton, UK in 2013.
+In 2017 he moved back to NZ to the INMS at Massey Albany.
 In his spare time he enjoys beer (drinking and brewing), running, and house renovating

 |Rob Laverick (2014 – 2018)

 Originally from Kent, England, Rob obtained a master’s degree in chemistry from The University of Southampton (2014).
 Rob is heavily involved in teaching aspects at the university, specifically targeted to core undergraduate inorganic modules.
 His PhD research focuses on spin crossover based functional devices of Fe(II) and Fe(III) complexes.

 |Blue Carter (2015 -2019)

 Joint PhD with Prof. Annie Powell (Karlsruhe Institute of Technology)